 In January we presented our 1st online training, looking at API Design and use of Apiary and Swagger.
 Things went well until near the end where for some reason voice and video dropped for no apparent reason.
 Our coordinator Lindsay kept the recording going and soon as we reconnected I continued the session and went through the Q&A.

-So if you missed the end of the end of the training, please do check back with the recording.
+So if you missed the end of the training, please do check back with the recording.

 If you missed the training – we’ll be rerunning in March – go here.